Microchip-MPLAB-Harmony/net_apps_sam_a5d2/apps/berkeley_tcp_client/readme.md

         ![berkeley_tcp_client_project](../../docs/GUID-864A99A2-6D10-4402-A946-959FDDE6B485-low.png)

-    2. For TCP Client test, input the following command from the serial port:
+    2. For TCP Berkeley Client test, input the following command from the serial port:

         **openurl < url \>** - The < url \> argument must be a fully formed URL; for instance, http://www.microchip.com/.